Tool Feature: Cordless Impact Drivers

 • Difficult to gauge screw depth when working in "blind" situations, such as poorly lit areas inside cabinets or inside pocket holes.

 • High torque can twist off screws if pilot holes are too tight or you drive screws too deep.
-It can also damage ordinary drilling and driving accessories, as shown above right, so look for those made specifically for impact drivers.
+It can also damage ordinary drilling and driving accessories, as shown below, so look for those made specifically for impact drivers.

 Your drill buying decision